traitecoevo/rrqueue/README.md

 This file can also be passed to `queue` and `observer` as the `config` argument (e.g., `queue(config="config.yml")` rather than having to pass in lots of parameters.

+# Documentation

+Reference documentation and vignettes are available on [this website](http://traitecoevo.github.io/rrqueue/).
+If the vignettes are built (`make vignettes`), they will be avilable in the package, and this will be commited to github once things settle down.

 # Performance

 So far, I've done relatively little performance tuning.
 In particular, the *workers* make no effort to minimise the number of calls to Redis and assumes that this is fast connection.
 On the other hand, we use `rrqueue` where the controller many hops across the internet (controlling a queue on AWS).
 To reduce the time involved, `rrqueue` uses [lua scripting](https://en.wikipedia.org/wiki/Lua_(programming_language)) to reduce the number of instruction round trips.